Information about radioactive substance sites

 High Activity Sealed Sources (HASS)

-If your permit requires you to submit High Activity Sealed Sources (HASS) reports you can use the report form found at the bottom of this webpage.
+If your permit requires you to submit High Activity Sealed Sources (HASS) reports, you will be sent the form and guidance when you receive your permit.
+Existing permit holders can request the form from us by emailing email@example.com.

 Post your form to: